-Hilton, Official Hotel Supplier to The European Tour
+Hilton, Official Hotel Partner to The European Tour

 After another year of our European Tour partnership, we look back on what has been a successful year.

 With tournament partnerships at four of The European Tour's most prestigious events - BMW PGA Championship, BMW International Open, Aberdeen Asset Management Scottish Open and KLM Open, we were able to meet and engage with golf fans from across Europe to let them know exactly what Hilton can offer for them!

 In a year that introduced new prizes for our European Tour Golfer of the Month winners from April - September, with a trip to Dubai for the Hilton Golf Championship Grand Final, we look forward to continuing along these lines in 2018, by offering bigger and better prizes!

 Congratulations also go to Chris Paisley who has been named as January's Hilton European Tour Golfer of the Month for the first time, and will receive an upgrade to Hilton Honors Diamond Elite status.

 Earned his maiden European Tour title at the BMW SA Open Championship Proudly hosted by the City of Ekurhuleni, with his wife Kerrie on the bag as caddie for the first time.
 Came through the Challenge Tour Rankings in 2012, lost his card a year later but regained his playing privileges at the European Tour Qualifying School at the end of 2014.

 Having grown up in Bristol, England, Chris Wood first burst onto the scene as an amateur at the 2008 Open Championship with a T5 finish.
 Since then he has gone on to win three European Tour events including the 2016 BMW PGA Championship which lead to a debut Ryder Cup appearance later that year at Hazeltine.